AlexTech01/Authy-iOS-MiTM/README.md

 The script will prompt you for your backup password, which does not show in the terminal for privacy reasons.
 After entering your password and hitting Enter, you should have a decrypted_tokens.json file, which contains the decrypted authenticator seeds from your Authy account.
 Please note that this JSON file is not in a standard format that you can import to other authenticator apps, however some people have made scripts to convert the decrypted_tokens.json file into a format recognizable by other authenticator apps.
 I'll leave a link to some of these below.

+## UPDATE: How to Use the 2FA Converter Script

+>   Hi everyone!
+I added a simple Python script to help you convert your 2FA data into QR codes.
+Here's how to use it:

+**What you need:**

+-   **Python:** Download and install Python from [python.org](https://www.python.org).
+Make sure it's Python 3.13.1 or higher.
+-   **Your 2FA data:** You'll need a file named `data.json`.
+Make a copy of your `decrypted.json` file and rename it to `data.json`.
+Put it in the same folder as the script.
+-   **The script:** I added a file called `script.py` to this repository.

+**Steps:**

+1.  **Install Pillow and qrcode:**

+    -   Open your computer's command line (or terminal).
+    -   Type `pip install Pillow qrcode` and press Enter.

+2.  **Put your files together:**

+    -   Make sure `script.py` and `data.json` are in the same folder.

+3.  **Run the script:**

+    -   In the command line, go to the folder where you put the files.
+    -   Type `python script.py` and press Enter.

+4.  **See the URIs:**

+    -   The script will show you a list of your 2FA codes in a special format.

+5.  **Make QR codes (optional):**

+    -   The script will ask: "Generate QR codes?
+(Y/n):"
+    -   Type `Y` and press Enter if you want QR codes.
+    -   The script will create image files (like `GitHub_AhmadMorningstar.png`) with your QR codes.
+That's it!

+This script makes it easy to change your 2FA data into QR codes.
+I hope it helps!

 > [!NOTE]
 > If you see "Decryption failed: Invalid padding length" as the decrypted_seed in your JSON file, you entered an incorrect backup password.
 Run the script again with the correct backup password.